robertdavidgraham/hunter-dkim/README.md

 ## FAQ

+### "How can I replicate this?"

+There's a python script that'll do the validation for you within this repo.

+If you run your own resolver, they all have ability to override certain records, so you can insert this one record (for `20120113._domainkey.gmail.com TXT`) so that any tool will work, such as the DKIM Verifier add-on for Thunderbird.
+Google "Response Policy Zones for BIND9".
+That's what I first did.

 ### "Can't signatures can be faked, replayed, forged, or cheated?"

 Not cryptographic signatures, at least, not in any practical/reasonable manner.